 - GI Bill® and Military/Dependent education benefits eligibility

 - Student responsibility and academic progress

-- Submitting the VA Form 22-1995 for transfer students
+- The required VA application paperwork o Submitting the VA Form 22-1990 for new students Submitting the VA Form 22-1995 for transfer students

 - Completing the VA Form 22-5490 or 22-5495 forms for individuals receiving chapter 35 or Fry scholarship benefits